jaredboice/daniel-san/README.md

             processDate: 0, // 0-6 (Number) with 0 representing Sunday - weekday constants are available to be imported
             dateStart: '2019-01-01',
             dateEnd: null,
-            modulus: 2, // the modulus/cycle attributes here equate to every other Weekday (in this particular case due to the WEEKLY frequency)
-            cycle: 1,
-            syncDate: '2019-08-12', // specific to "Modulus/Cycle" - read that section for instructions,
             specialAdjustments: [
                 { // the moving of process dates should generally come last in the array of adjustments
                     type: MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES, // to prepay before the specified dates, use MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES